Grown for flavour

 THE DESTINATION

-Fat Tomato is imagined as a future place for sharing — a smallholding, garden, and workshop shaped by food, people, and ideas.
+A future place for sharing — a smallholding, garden, and workshop in North Wexford, where food, flavour, and the seasons bring people together.

-A changing selection of bottles and jars from the kitchen, rainbow eggs, fresh fruit, herbs and vegetables, garden seeds, potted plants, and more - all shaped by what’s growing and being harvested from our chef-driven garden in North Wexford.
+A changing, seasonal selection from our garden and kitchen – bottles, jars, fresh vegetables, herbs, rainbow eggs, seeds and potted plants, all led by what’s growing and being harvested in North Wexford.

 Eircode: Y21 RD60